-Over the years I have addressed this topic many times in training sessions that explained how to make more profits from your smaller clients (without fancy schemes)*.
+Over the years I addressed this topic many times in training sessions that explained how to make more profits from your smaller clients (without fancy schemes).

 It seems that I have yet to include on this blog the opening summary in which I share what seem to me to be the only six ways in which accountants can make more profits from their smaller clients:

 - Increase your charges for doing the same work (which often means increasing the perceived value of what you do);